Objectivity in Research Policy

-Each investigator must file with the Office of General Counsel an Objectivity in Research Questionnaire to identify any significant financial interests as defined in this Policy.
-The Office of General Counsel will distribute the Questionnaire on an annual basis to collect information on any significant financial interests related to sponsored research that is ongoing or anticipated at that time.
+Each investigator must file with the Office of General Counsel an Objectivity in the Research Questionnaire to identify any significant financial interest as defined in this Policy.
+The Office of General Counsel will distribute the Questionnaire on an annual basis to collect information on any significant financial interest related to sponsored research that is ongoing or anticipated at that time.
 In addition to this annual disclosure, investigators must disclose upon the following occurrences:

-1. New Sponsored Research: For new sponsored research not ongoing or anticipated at the time of the annual disclosure, all investigators must update the Questionnaire for any previously undisclosed significant financial interests prior to submission of the proposal or application to request funding.
+- New Sponsored Research: For new sponsored research not ongoing or anticipated at the time of the annual disclosure, all investigators must update the Questionnaire for any previously undisclosed significant financial interest prior to submission of the proposal or application to request funding.

-3. New Significant Financial Interests: For all investigators, within thirty (30) days of acquiring or discovering a new significant financial interest not previously reported.
+- New Significant Financial Interest: For all investigators, within thirty (30) days of acquiring or discovering a new significant financial interest not previously reported.
 A new financial interest may be acquired by purchase, transfer, marriage or inheritance.

 If the information provided on the Questionnaire indicates a potential financial conflict of interest related to a sponsored research activity, then the Office of General Counsel may require the investigator to provide additional information.
 This additional information may include a proposed plan for managing a financial conflict of interest, if appropriate.

 The Review Process

 The Office of General Counsel will collect and maintain the Objectivity in Research Questionnaires and any required follow-up information from each investigator.
 The Office of General Counsel will review each Questionnaire to assess its significance and potential effect on the objectivity of sponsored research and the design, conduct or reporting of the sponsored research activity.